To Examine the Barriers & Facilitators to the Use of Sweeteners & Sweetness Enhancers (S&SEs)

-Given the contribution of dietary sugar in the development of obesity & cardio-metabolic disease (contributing to energy density & actively promoting overconsumption generating a positive energy balance) the European food industry is obliged to meet ambitious targets for sugar reduction across the whole diet.
-The WHO recommends that the intake of free sugars should be no more than 10% of the total energy intake & some European countries are considering recommending a reduction to 5%.
-However, with current levels of sugar consumption in European adults ranging between 15 & 21%, and few individuals currently meeting the proposed reduction to <5% (e.g. only 2% in Netherlands), this poses a significant challenge across the food & beverage sector.
-Alternative forms of sweeteners such as artificial/natural/non-nutritive/lower calorie sweeteners, along with sweetness enhancers, provide an opportunity to remove calories in the form of sugar while maintaining the appeal & commercial viability of popular products for the consumer.
-However, as dietary recommendations for a healthy diet do not include S&SEs, the role of such products in weight loss, weight maintenance & overall health remains unclear.
+Given the contribution of dietary sugar in the development of obesity & cardio-metabolic disease, the European food industry is obliged to meet ambitious targets for sugar reduction across the whole diet.
+With current levels of sugar consumption in European adults surpassing the recommendations from WHO and national authorities, this poses a significant challenge across the food and beverage sector.
+Alternative forms of sweeteners, along with sweetness enhancers; provide opportunities to remove calories in the form of sugar while maintaining the appeal and commercial viability of popular products for the consumer.
+However, as dietary recommendations for a healthy diet do not include S&SEs, the role of such products in weight loss, weight maintenance and overall health remains unclear.

-Overall objective: To examine the barriers & facilitators to the use of sweeteners & sweetness enhancers (S&SEs) & examine the likely risks & benefits of using them to replace sugar in the diet in the context of health, obesity, safety & sustainability.
+The overall objective of the SWEET project is to examine the barriers & facilitators to the use of S&SEs and the likely risks and benefits of using them to replace sugar in the diet in the context of health, obesity, safety and sustainability.

 Role of ILSI Europe

-ILSI Europe is involved as a dissemination partner and Innovation Manager in Work Package 6 (Innovation, Exploitation & Dissemination), which aims to identify & effectively engage with relevant stakeholders (adults and children) to understand perceptions of the role of S&SEs as part of a healthy diet & identify barriers & factors that could facilitate increased use of S&SEs.
+ILSI Europe is involved as a dissemination partner and Innovation Manager in Work Package (WP) 6.
+It aims to identify and effectively engage with relevant stakeholders to understand perceptions of the role of S&SEs as part of a healthy diet and to identify barriers and factors that could facilitate increased use of S&SEs.